AkshayCraZzY/Fun-Stuff/README.md

 # Fun-Stuff
-Collection of scripts for having some FUN.
+Collection of scripts for FUN.